KlimaDAO/fair-launch-monorepo/solidity/README.md

 # KLIMA Fair Launch Smart Contracts

-This repository contains the smart contracts for the Klima 2.0 Fair Launch, a mechanism designed to transition from KLIMA V0 (legacy Klima token launched on Polygon in 2021 and bridged to Base using Axelar Interchain Token Service (ITS)) to KLIMA and KLIMAX tokens (on Base) through a staking and burn process.
+This repository contains the smart contracts for the Klima 2.0 Fair Launch, a mechanism designed to transition from KLIMA V0 (legacy Klima token launched on Polygon in 2021 and bridged to Base using Axelar Interchain Token Service (ITS)) to KLIMA and K2 tokens (on Base) through a staking and burn process.

 ## KlimaDAO Token System Transition Context

 The Fair Launch represents KlimaDAO's transition from the legacy KLIMA V0 token to a new two-token system:

-- **KLIMA**: A dynamic carbon index token (17.5M supply) that maintains the protocol's carbon backing
+- **kVCM**: A dynamic carbon index token (17.5M supply) that maintains the protocol's carbon backing
-- **KLIMAX**: An economic governance token (40M supply) for the Klima X ecosystem
+- **K2**: An economic governance token (40M supply) for the Klima X ecosystem

 ### Deployment addresses